Universal positive mass theorems: Main statement

 Moreover, $\mu(\mathbf{a})$ only depends on $\mathbf{a}$ and representation-theoretic data of $\mV$:

 where $w(\lambda_j,\rho)$ denotes the \emph{conformal weight} of the summand $\mW_j$ in $\RM^n\otimes \mV$. \end{theo}

-The content of this theorem is the following: although it is not always true that the mass is related as the boundary-at-infinity contributions in \eqref{weitzenbock_int} for a single section $\sigma$, it always appears when we sum the formula over a basis of constant sections.
-Coming back to \eqref{weitzenbock_int}, and assuming that one may find for each $\kappa$ a solution $\bar\sigma_{\kappa}$ of
+The content of this theorem is as follows: although it is not always true that the mass appears in the boundary-at-infinity contribution in \eqref{weitzenbock_int} for a single section, it does always appear when we sum the formula over a basis of constant sections.
+Coming back to \eqref{weitzenbock_int}, one has: